-If you are struggling with Hurts, Hang-ups, or Habits or anything that is interfering with your best life in Christ, Celebrate Recovery provides the environment for you to grow spiritually and "be changed" through the 12 steps and the 8 recovery principles.
+If you are struggling with Hurts, Hang-ups, or Habits or anything that is interfering with your best life, Celebrate Recovery provides the environment for you “be changed” through the 12 steps and the 8 recovery principles and to grow spiritually.
 We open the door by sharing our experiences, strengths, and hopes with one another.
-We are also able to admit we cannot do it alone and become willing to accept God's grace.
+We are also able to admit we cannot do it alone and become willing to accept God’s grace.

 Purpose of CR:

 The purpose of Celebrate Recovery is to bring freedom from dysfunctional, compulsive, and addictive behaviors, our hurts, habits & hang-ups, through biblically-based principles that lead to God’s healing power in our lives.

 Important Note: Due to Covid 19 and the effects it had on CR’s ability to meet ‘In Person’, we have decided to take a break in our regular meeting and plan to ‘Re-Launch’ CR in September 2021.
 At that time, CR will meet every Thursday Night at 7pm in the Heritage Hall at First Baptist Church of St. Petersburg.
 Click here for map to our location.

 In the meantime, if you have any needs or questions related to CR and your ‘Hurts, Habits and Hang-Ups please reach out to us at: firstname.lastname@example.org.

 If you’d like more information about Celebrate Recovery, contact email@example.com.

 Celebrate Recovery (CR) is a fellowship ministry, celebrating God’s healing power in our lives through the Eight (8) Recovery Principles and the Twelve (12) Steps – incorporating their biblical comparisons.

 God, grant me the serenity to accept the things I cannot change,